janewalls/BenchmarkDI/README.md

 **Methods**:

 _ViReMa_
-<br>Lengths with break point and reintination point
+<br>Lengths with break point and reintination point in the middle of the resulting read with all reads at a given whole read length.

 _INDEL_
-<br>Lengths with
+<br>Lengths with break point and reintination point in a random point in the resulting read with all reads at a given whole read length.

 _Copyback_
-<br>Generates copy back reads from 3' and 5', can also include snapback
+<br>Generates copy back reads from 3' and 5', with a random segment in middle before copying back, also include snapback (no segment between reverse copied read) with all reads at a given whole read length.

 _MultiSeg_
-<br>Fragments occur
+<br>Reads created from first and last 600nt at random lengths within a given minimum and maximum, from random segments.

 <br>